|Quick Facts: Technical Writers|

 |11% (Faster than average)|

-Most technical writers work full time in offices.
-Although technical writers work in a variety of industries, they are concentrated in the computer and engineering industries.
+Most technical writers work full time.
+Although technical writers work in a variety of industries, they are concentrated in the computer and management, scientific, and technical industries.

 A college degree is usually required for a position as a technical writer.
-In addition, experience with a technical subject, such as computer science, Web design, or engineering, is important.
+In addition, knowledge of or experience with a technical subject, such as science or engineering, is beneficial.

 Employment of technical writers is projected to grow 11 percent from 2016 to 2026, faster than the average for all occupations.
 Employment growth will be driven by the continuing expansion of scientific and technical products.
 An increase in Web-based product support should also increase demand for technical writers.
 Job opportunities, especially for applicants with technical skills, are expected to be good.